Blackadder: Series 3: Blackadder the Third

 Blackadder the Third, the third series of Blackadder, originally aired on BBC1 from 17 September to 22 October 1987.
-The series is set in the late 18th and early 19th centuries, a period known as the Regency.
-In the series, Mr. Edmund Blackadder Esquire (Rowan Atkinson) is a butler to George IV, who at this time is the Prince Regent, played by Hugh Laurie as a buffoonish fop.
+The series is set in the Regency period, the late 18th and early 19th centuries.
+In the series, Mr. Edmund Blackadder Esquire (Rowan Atkinson) is a butler to George, Prince Regent, played by Hugh Laurie as a buffoonish fop.
 Despite Edmund's respected intelligence and abilities, he has no personal fortune to speak of, apart from his frequently fluctuating wage packet from the Prince (“If I’m running short of cash, all I have to do is go upstairs and ask Prince Fathead for a raise”), and from (it seems) stealing the Prince's socks and selling them off.
 As usual, Blackadder also has his own servant Baldrick (Tony Robinson).
 The episode titles were puns on Jane Austen’s novels Sense and Sensibility and Pride and Prejudice.

 Along with Atkinson, Robinson, and Laurie, this series also starred Helen Atkinson-Wood as Mrs. Miggins.
 The series features Dr. Samuel Johnson (Robbie Coltrane); William Pitt the Younger (Simon Osborne); the French Revolution (with Chris Barrie, Tim McInnerny as the Scarlet Pimpernel, and Nigel Planer); hammy theatrical actors (Kenneth Connor and Hugh Paddick); Samuel Taylor Coleridge (Jim Sweeney); Shelley (Lee Cornes); Lord Byron (Steve Steen); Amy Hardwood (aka "The Shadow") (Miranda Richardson); and the Duke of Wellington (Stephen Fry).